angelomilan/ethereum-guides/GPU-cloud_mining.md

 _Note 2: if these steps don’t work the first time, quit PuTTY and do it again.
 Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) for troubleshooting_

-###Step 6 (Optional) - Stopping or Terminating your instance

-Once you are done with your mining you have two choices:

-1. **Stop** the instance.
-This will shut down the instance, but makes it easy to restart it.
-Amazon AWS does not charge hourly usage for a stopped instance, but does charge for the storage.
-To stop an instance:

-  * In the navigation pane, click Instances, and select the instance.
-  * Click Actions, select Instance State, and then click Stop.
-  * In the confirmation dialog box, click Yes, Stop.
-It can take a few minutes for the instance to stop.
-  * To restart the stopped instance, select the instance, click Actions, select Instance State, and then click Start.
-  * In the confirmation dialog box, click Yes, Start.
-It can take a few minutes for the instance to enter the running state.

-2. **Terminate** the instance.
-This will stop you incurring charges, but you cannot connect to or restart an instance after you've terminated it.
-To terminate an instance:

-  * Open the Amazon EC2 console.
-  * In the navigation pane, click Instances.
-  * Select the instance, click Actions, select Instance State, and then click Terminate.
-  * Click Yes, Terminate when prompted for confirmation.

 ##Part 2 - Installing Ethereum on your instance and start mining